OpenSciViz/cloud/backup/README.md

 # A. Preliminaries

 ## 0000.
-Decide what LAN setup to use ... bridges with (real and virtual) NICs assigned, (multiple) IPs assigned to bridges,
-      tagged VLAN or not, routing table with default gateway ...
+Decide what LAN setup to use ... bridges with (real and virtual) NICs assigned, (multiple) IPs assigned to bridges, tagged VLAN or not, routing table with default gateway ...
 The fewer subnets the better (like 10.101.20.0 and 10.13.80.0)

       Note there MUST be a default gateway in the bare-metal host routing table.
 Once the cloudstack configuration completes successfully, do NOT change the default gateway (although we may be able to use a 2-ndary gateway via other/multiple routing tables).

 ## 000. Git clone day-to-day/2016/07/{5169,CoudstackAssets} -- lots of (real and pseudo) bash and python scripts and other files.

 ## 00. Backup /etc/sysconfig/iptables file.

     Note the ports cloudstack needs: https://cwiki.apache.org/confluence/display/CLOUDSTACK/Ports+used+by+CloudStack
     for Apache Tomcat (HTTPD), NFS, DNS, etc., and also VNC 5800-6100

 ## 01. Set SELinux to Permissive: "setenforce 0".
-Review cs_yum_rpms.sh (do not attempt to run this pseudo bash script),
-    and perform the indicated sets of "yum installs" and "pip installs".
+Review cs_yum_rpms.sh (do not attempt to run this pseudo bash script), and perform the indicated sets of "yum installs" and "pip installs".

 ## 02. After installing all deps, make sure mysqld and NetworkManager are not running:

     ### a.) service mysqld stop ; chkconfig mysqld off
     ### b.) service NetworkManager stop ; chkconfig NetworkManager off

-        (consider yum remove NetworkManager)
+    And consider yum remove NetworkManager.

 ## 03. First install yum/rpm cloudstack-common, then the agent and management servers ...
-Some deps. may not be available
-    via yum.
-For 4.9 it was necessary to download the new mysql-connector-python-*.rpm from: https://dev.mysql.com/downloads/connector/python
+Some deps. may not be available via yum.
+For 4.9 it was necessary to download the new mysql-connector-python-*.rpm from:

+      https://dev.mysql.com/downloads/connector/python

-## 04. After yum/rpm of cloudstack-management and cloudstack-agent (and/or after running the setup-managment script, see below),
-    check if they are up/running, and if so, stop them:
+## 04. After yum/rpm of cloudstack-management and cloudstack-agent (and/or after running the setup-managment script, see below), check if they are up/running, and if so, stop them:

     ### a.) service cloudstack-agent status ; service cloudstack-agent stop ; chkconfig NetworkManager off
     ### b.) service cloudstack-management status ; service cloudstack-management stop ; chkconfig cloudstack-management off